 Silence from the Livingston Parish sheriff after detectives botched sex crimes case involving Tiki Tubing owner

-LIVINGSTON - A woman is facing sexual battery charges, and the family of the victim has received only silence from the police department that admits it mishandled the case.
+LIVINGSTON - A woman is facing sexual battery charges, and the family of the victim has received only silence from the sheriff"s office that admits it mishandled the case.

 Patricia Fore and John Fore, whose business—Tiki Tubing—shut down in the wake of their arrests for separate allegations of sexual battery.
 Patricia's arrest comes three years after she reportedly assaulted a young girl in 2019.